RulesCommittee/BylawsRepository/README.md

       - (v) Networking with other universities and off-campus organizations
       - (vi) Any additional club-related issues that arise

-    - (e) Club leaders shall specify the roles and responsibilities of their respective consultants in a formal contract.
-These roles and responsibilities shall fall within the constraints of parts (a) through (d).
+    - (e) Club leaders shall specify the roles and responsibilities of their respective consultants in a formal contract to be re-evaluated yearly.
+These roles and responsibilities shall fall within the constraints of parts (a) through (d)

+    **Section 14** Chartered Clubs

+     -(a)Chartered Clubs shall maintain ten active members each academic year to remain chartered.
+Failure to maintain ten active members shall result in that club being placed on probationary chartered status.
+During probationary chartered status, the club is bound by stipulations set out in Section 10 of these Bylaws.

+  (i) The definition of an active member shall be determined by a club’s constitution

 <br>